Experts cast doubt on Saudi push for Middle East virus vaccine

 As a public health measure, trying to limit the spread from animals - possibly camels in this case - would be a sensible approach, he said.

-And with the MERS virus apparently common in camels, the risk-benefit analysis of mass immunization would stack up far more favorably towards protecting large numbers of animals from something they really are at risk of contracting.
+And with the MERS virus apparently common in camels, the risk-benefit analysis of mass immunisation would stack up far more favourably towards protecting large numbers of animals from something they really are at risk of contracting.

 Yet the question as to why Saudi authorities are apparently avoiding talk of controlling the disease in camels is confusing some experts, when it appears that tackling the disease at its animal source, or even protecting animals, might be best.